LinkedIn Guide

 Having said that, you must not mislead anyone, as that can do more harm than good.
 Your body copy should resonate with your brand’s values and services.

-Tip #5 - Just be Present!
+Tip #5 - Just be present!

 Whatever you do, just don’t abandon your page after creating it.